lclem/lia/src/part1/Semantics.lagda.md

 ## Valuations

 An *valuation* is a mapping that associates a Boolean value !remoteRef(part0)(Booleans)(𝔹) to each propositional variable.
-We use `ϱ`, `ϱ'` for indicating a generic valuation.
+We use !ref(ϱ) and !ref(ϱ′) for indicating a generic valuation.

 ```
 Val = PropName → 𝔹

-variable ϱ ϱ' : Val
+variable ϱ ϱ′ : Val
 ```

 For instance, the valuation !ref(ϱ₀) below